AAA Cycle: Align-Agree-Apply

 What Application Produces: Working software that meets the needs you aligned on, built the way you agreed, delivered by maintaining human connection throughout.

-Why This Guards Against Failure: When you honor agreements instead of chasing features, scope stays stable.
-When you maintain connection, surprises get addressed early.
+When you honor agreements instead of chasing features, scope stays stable.
 Value is realized because the right things were built.

 Visual Journey